FSMaxB/liluat/README.md

 * `"code"`: trim only code blocks, this is the default
 * `false`: disable trimming

-Includes blocks are not trimmed.
+Include blocks are not trimmed.

 ### Local override
 You can locally override left and right trimming via `+` and `-`, where `+` means, no trimming, and `-` means trimming.
 For example, the block `{{+ code -}}` will be trimmed right, but not left, no matter what the global trimming settings are.